This is a guide for treasurers and club executives on how to manage and oversee club finances for reporting, budgeting and overall management.

 This is important because:

 Club committee changeovers happen from time-to-time so it would be very difficult for a new treasurer to come in halfway through the year and have to start from scratch with no knowledge of the clubs financials during that year.
-This can cause major problems when developing your Financial Statement.
+This can cause major problems when developing your AGM report and renewing your club affiliation with the Guild.
+Don't put the future of your club in jeopardy.

 This is important because: